Australian archbishop accused of abuse cover-up resigns: Vatican

 “There is no more important responsibility for community and Church leaders than the protection of children,” he said in a statement.

+He said in a statement he hoped his decision would be a “catalyst to heal pain and distress” in the Archdiocese of Adelaide.

+“I must end this and therefore have decided that my resignation is the only appropriate step to take in the circumstances,” Wilson said.

-Reporting by Philip Pullella, additional reporting by Tom Westbrook in Sydney; Editing by Kevin Liffey
+Reporting by Philip Pullella, additional reporting by Tom Westbrook in Sydney; Editing by Kevin Liffey and Peter Graff